elibroftw/blog.elijahlopez.ca/content/posts/why-monero-is-the-best-crypto-currency.md

 For a crypto to be money, it has to be fungible.
 If crypto is not fungible, users are at risk of being denied service for not being "right."
 The definition of right would be dependent on the receiver and could even be legislated by governments.
 Transaction histories allow this to happen and there's no guarantee you aren't being watched for maybe transacting with someone who had the "wrong" coins.
 This is an issue with all cryptocurrencies except for Monero.
 With ZEC, since transactions are public by default, and most transactions on the blockchain are public, having the option for public transactions means that receivers can simply refute any transaction that isn't public.
 This is true for exchanges.
 Exchange use t-addresses for ZEC, not the shielded ones.

 Now you may say not having fungibility prevents money laundering and duly hurts criminals (does it really though?), but what about the undue harm to individuals?
 The definition of a criminal is different in every country.
 According to [Humanity Dignity Trust](https://www.humandignitytrust.org/lgbt-the-law/map-of-criminalisation/), engaging in homosexual activities is a crime in 71 countries.
 We actively hurt marginalized groups when we promote non-fungible cryptos.
 If you and your same-sex partner shared crypto together, an authoritative government can easily suspect you of sleeping together, since sharing bank/money accounts is more common among partners than friends.
 If you like to argue in bad faith by saying maybe they are just father-son, you'd be lying to yourself if you think governments making homosexuality a crime is going to think half of the people sharing an account with the same-sex is just a rich parent.

-## On ZCash

-Now is a good time to dismantle ZCash.
-Z-cash offers privacy optionally and not even by default.
-That is the only reason it is on more exchanges than Monero.
-To my knowledge, no exchange that supports ZCash and not Monero allows shielded deposits (50% sure) and withdrawals.
-Additionally, transparent transactions are the default, most transactions on the blockchain were transparent ones, and users have to trust that ZCash was set up without any bad actors.
-Transactions being transparent by default make shielded transactions stick out.
-This leads to discrimination and suspicion of users that use shielded transactions.
-In addition to these issues, ZCash gives 10% of the total supply to their own founders.
-This goes against equitable decentralization and democracy.

-Furthermore, ZCash does not protect transaction values for even transparent -> shielded addresses.
-Having two types of addresses means that senders can discriminate against shielded address users.
-This two type system means that common behaviours such as transacting in short periods of time can be susceptible to blockchain analysis and has been traced before by even an [individual](https://twitter.com/The8Connor/status/1284900368116330497). "having unshielded TX inherently make shielded ones less private" - [u/lol_VEVO](https://www.reddit.com/r/CryptoCurrency/comments/hubbvg/comment/fym8yn9/?utm_source=share&utm_medium=web2x&context=3)

-Adding more insult to privacy advocates, the founder - Zooka - once (drunkenly) tweeted that they would add privacy by default and that they would take it away from criminals.
-Needing to trust the setup does make it possible… The fact that the founder holds this opinion shows us that ZCash isn't interested in privacy as a human right, only privacy for those who hold the right opinion.
-By the way, the definition of criminal varies from country to country as I said in the last section.
-I'm attacking the vision of ZCash's leader which is fair game.

-In the Monero community, one of Monero's paid workers was also working for another crypto project.
-There is more to this story, but the conflict of interest was brought up in the community and the worker resigned.

-The general fund was also questioned and a general fund report was created.

 ## Privacy